-The College is required to disclose each year statistical data on all fires that occurred in on-campus student housing facilities.
+The College is required to disclose each year statistical data on all fires that occurred in oncampus student housing.
 When a fire alarm is pulled and/or the fire department responds to a fire, these incidents are captured.
+If you encounter a fire that presents an emergency situation, ensure your own safety and then please call 911.

-However, there may be instances when a fire is extinguished quickly, and an alarm is not pulled or a response by the fire department was not necessary.
+There may also be instances when a fire is extinguished quickly and an alarm is not pulled or a response by the fire department was not necessary.
 It is important that these incidents be recorded as well.
-Therefore, if you are aware of such a fire, see evidence of one or hear about one, you should contact the following: Danny Fairley, Chief of Security/Security Account Manager at 913-360-8888; dfairley@benedictine.edu.
-When notifying this individual of a fire, as much information as possible about the location, date, time and cause of the fire should be provided.
+Therefore, if you are aware of such a fire, see evidence of one or hear about one, you should contact the Danny Fairley, Chief of Security/Security Account Manager at Danny Fairley, Chief of Security/Security Account Manager at 913-360-7256 or the On-call security number at 913-360-8888.
+When providing notification of a fire, give as much information as possible about the location, date, time and cause of the fire.